bran921007/platform-science/README.md

 2. Start the application by running/typing '`npm run start`' from within the project directory (i.e. '`platform-science`').

-3. The application will prompt you to enter the filepaths to the data files created in step 1 above:
+3. The application will prompt the user to enter the filepaths to the data files created in step 1 above:

    1.  `?
 Enter the path to the destinations list file` :
       - Type/enter the path (e.g. `test/data/destinations.txt`)